 I should mention that a murmuration of starlings is not just the collective name for a flock, but is also the name given to the sort of aerial dance large groups of starlings engage in from time to time.
 To use a definition from the National Public Radio website, “Murmuration refers to the phenomenon that results when hundreds, sometimes thousands, of starlings fly in swooping, intricately coordinated patterns through the sky.”
 These are extraordinarily beautiful and very mysterious.
 Some videos of these were popular on the web around the time I conceived this piece, and that was the immediate inspiration.
 The other movement titles and subjects were chosen later.

-I have deliberately avoided attempting to duplicate real birdsong, but instead have just written the music my fancy came up with when pondering these phrases.
+I have deliberately avoided attempting to imitate actual birdsong (what could I do that Messiaen hadn’t done already?), but instead have just written the music my fancy came up with when pondering these phrases.

 A Murmuration of Starlings was written for my colleague at the University of Louisville School of Music, clarinetist Matthew Nelson, and his wife, Jayne Drummond.